saramasarone/saramasarone.github.io/README.md

 ## About me

 Hey there!
-I'm a third year PhD student at the Alan Turing Institute working using Machine Learning to understand the immunology of trauma.
+I'm a third year PhD student at the Alan Turing Institute using Machine Learning to understand the hyperacute window in trauma.
+I'm interested in using computational methods to understand the pathophysiology of immune-driven diseases and to identify possible theraputic targets.
+Lately, I've been involved in developing models for the identification of predictive biomarkers.

 More details about my work, packages, tutorials